 Choosing colours in Lake is a unique experience, one we’ve not seen in any app before.
 The wheel has many colours which you see as you turn it.
 To see the different shades of that colour, you have to scroll through the wheel’s thickness (from left to right and vice versa).
 It’s a bit difficult to get used to.
-There are plenty of options for picking colours, they chose this one.
-It works, it just takes some getting used to, that’s all.
+There are plenty of options for picking colours and yet they chose this one.
+It works but just takes some getting used to, that’s all.

-As you use different colours, Lake saves them on the history palette.
-It resets every time you close the app.
+As you use different colours, Lake saves them on the history palette that resets every time you close the app.
 Each time you open the app, you start creating a new history.
 Lake doesn’t permanently save your favourite colours.
 It’s frustrating.
-Perhaps they could allow us to create our custom colour palettes that we can access throughout the app, or at least keep our history even after we close the app.
+Perhaps they could allow us to create our custom colour palettes that we can access throughout the app or at least keep our history even after we close the app.
 Either option will work.

 Lake organises the illustrations in the app into favourites, all the art, your work in progress and your gallery.
 When you open the app, you land on the Hey! tab, which displays: